 The History of Engineer Boots with John Lofgren

-Today we’re taking a look at the history behind this workwear icon as well as some of the best options on the market today with the help of repro workwear designer John Lofgren.
+In this article, we’re looking at the history behind this workwear icon and some of the best options on the market today with the help of repro workwear designer John Lofgren.

 What is an Engineer Boot?

-Oftentimes a buckle is also found near the top of the boot to secure it near the calf area.
-While the welted sole is typically lugged, there are also a number of boots that have kept it simple with a leather sole.
+Oftentimes a buckle is also found near the top of the boot to secure it to the calf area.
+While the welted sole is typically lugged, there are also a engineer boots that have kept it simple with a leather sole.
 The color?
-There are options, sure, but many enthusiasts believe they should be black as the soul of Satan.
+There are options, sure, but many enthusiasts believe they should always be black.

 The History

 It’s difficult to pin down when exactly engineer boots were first created.
-Chippewa and Wesco were two of the first companies to start producing them regularly in the 1940s, but they first appear in the 1930s during the Great Depression.
-Designer John Lofgren, purveyor of various classic cool textiles, lent his insight into the boots origins.
+Chippewa and Wesco were two of the first companies to start producing them regularly in the 1940s, but they first appeared in the 1930s during the Great Depression.
+Designer John Lofgren, purveyor of American vintage and maker of reproduction engineer boots, lent his insight into the boot’s origins.

 “They’re as Americana as the 5 pocket jean,” According to Lofgren.
 “Engineer boots were originally developed for men in the railroad industry.
 The tall shafts helped protect a fireman’s (the guy that shoveled coal into the engine) legs from rocks of coal, hot embers and the sharp edge of a shovel.”